Hormuz closure divides the fortunes of Middle Eastern oil states

 Sign up now: Get ST's newsletters delivered to your inbox

-Iran effectively shut the Strait - a route for about a fifth of global oil and LNG flows - after U.S. and Israeli airstrikes on Iran at the end of February led to a widening conflict.
+Iran effectively shut the Strait – a route for about a fifth of global oil and liquefied natural gas (LNG) flows – after US and Israeli airstrikes on Iran at the end of February led to a widening conflict.

+But energy markets have still experienced unprecedented disruption.
+International Brent crude rose by 60 per cent in March, a record monthly increase.

-U.S. President Donald Trump has threatened to rain "hell" on Tehran unless it makes a deal by the end of Tuesday that would allow traffic to start moving through the Strait of Hormuz.
+US President Donald Trump has threatened to rain “hell” on Tehran unless it makes a deal by the end of April 7 that would allow traffic to start moving through the Strait of Hormuz.

 While much of the world faces a surge in inflation and economic damage from the energy price rise, for the Middle Eastern oil producers, the impact has depended on their geography.